zaporter-work/viam-sds011/README.md

 ```

 The `zaporter:sds011:v1` model supports the SDS011 Nova PM air quality sensor.
-The `zaporter:sds011:v1-fake` can be used for testing the module without hardware.
+The `zaporter:sds011:v1-fake` model can be used for testing the module without hardware.

 [!NOTE]
 > For more information, see [Modular Resources](https://docs.viam.com/registry/#modular-resources).